Synthasmagoria/LDtk-GMS/docs/placing instances.md

 The most flexible way to add an instance is using Entities.
 The general rule is: if you need creation code for an instance, then you should use an entity.

-1) Create an entity
+1) Create an entity<br>
-2) Add a single string value to it and call it object_index
+2) Add a single string value to it and call it object_index<br>
-3) Put the name of the object into the "Default value" field
+3) Put the name of the object into the "Default value" field<br>
 ![How to create an entity instance](img-placing-instances/how-to-create-an-entity-instance.png)

 #### Changing a variable of an entity instance using fields
-To change instance variables add more fields and name them after the variable you want to change.
+To change instance variables add more fields and name them after the variable you want to change.<br>
 ![How to change an instance variable](img-placing-instances/entity-instance-variable.png)

 The limitation to this is that you cannot easily reference other gamemaker resources.
 Example: you want to set the sprite index.